Policy

 Transitional claims

-Special criteria apply to transitional claims as set out below.
-In these cases, if the first responder is diagnosed with PTSD by a psychiatrist or psychologist and if the special criteria set out below are met, the PTSD will be presumed to have arisen out of and in the course of the first responder's employment, unless the contrary is shown.
+Special criteria apply to transitional claims.
+In these cases, if the first responder is diagnosed with PTSD by a psychiatrist or psychologist and if the special criteria set out in this section is met, the PTSD will be presumed to have arisen out of and in the course of the first responder's employment, unless the contrary is shown.

 Pending claims as of April 6, 2016